 - NFL Game Pass offers a free 7-day trial, with the NFL app also providing highlights and breaking news.

-Here are the fixtures and schedules for Week 13 of the NFL:
+Here are the fixtures and schedules for the NFL Conference Championships:

 Picture credits: Joseph Sohm/shutterstock.com, tsyhun/shutterstock.com